solidusio/solidus/guides/source/developers/customizations/customizing-storefront.html.md

 # Storefront Customizations

-The majoirty of stores that use Solidus need to change the look and feel of the provided user-facing experience, which is just a placeholder.
+The majority of stores that use Solidus need to change the look and feel of the provided user-facing experience, which is just a placeholder.
 This page describes the best practices to build a custom storefront, also referred to as frontend in the Solidus domain.